OctopusDeploy/docs/docs/administration/managing-users-and-teams/resetting-passwords.md

 ## Resetting user passwords

-Octopus Server administrators can reset the passwords of other users from the Octopus Web Portal at *Configuration > Users*.
+Octopus Server administrators can reset the passwords of other users from the Octopus Web Portal atÂ *Configuration > Users*.

 Select the user whose password you want to change: